5T33Z0/OC-Little-Translated/04_Fixing_Sleep_and_Wake_Issues/060D_Instant_Wake_Fix/README.md

 #### Testing and veryfing
 - Reduce the time until the machine enters sleep automatically in the Energy Options to one minute
-- Wait until the machine treis to enter sleep on its own.
+- Wait until the machine tries to enter sleep on its own.
 That's important to trigger the General Purpose Event.
 - If the patch works, the system will enter and stay in sleep.
 - If it doesn't work, it will wake immedieately after entering sleep.
 - In this case, try the "old method" explained below.